Good Bad Ugly (soundtrack): Reception

 Gopinath Rajendran of The Hindu wrote "GV Prakash's songs might not have hit the bullseye, but his background score amps up the star vehicle."
-Balakrishna Ganeshan of The News Minute wrote "The only person who seems to have understood the assignment of this crazy project is GV Prakash.
-He has delivered a fun background music complimenting the proceedings."
+Balakrishna Ganeshan of The News Minute wrote, "The only person who seems to have understood the assignment of this crazy project is GV Prakash.
+He has delivered afun background music complementing the proceedings."
 Latha Srinivasan of Hindustan Times wrote "GV Prakash Kumar's background score does justice to Ajith's elevation scenes, and several songs are already chartbusters."
-Janani K of India Today wrote "GV Prakash's music turned out good in places and jarring in other places."
+Janani K of India Today wrote, "GV Prakash's music turned out good in places and jarring in other places."

 Additional music

-The film features the following songs: "Ilamai Idho Idho" from Sakalakala Vallavan (1982), "En Jodi Manja Kuruvi" from Vikram (1986), "Oththa Roova" from Nattupura Pattu (1996; which was also remixed), "April Maathathil" from Vaalee (1999), "Aadiyila Kaathadicha" from Villain (2002), "Thottu Thottu Pesum" from Ethirum Puthirum (1999), "Vizhiyil" from Kireedam, "Aaluma Doluma" from Vedalam (2015).
-Additionally, an adapted Tamil version of the popular Odia song "Chhi Chhi Chhi Re Nani" and the gaana song "Stove Mela Kadai" was also featured in the film.
+The film features the following songs: "Ilamai Idho Idho" from Sakalakala Vallavan (1982), "En Jodi Manja Kuruvi" from Vikram (1986), "Oththa Roova" from Nattupura Pattu (1996; which was also remixed), "April Maathathil" from Vaalee (1999), "Aadiyila Kaathadicha" from Villain (2002), "Thottu Thottu Pesum" from Ethirum Puthirum (1999), "Vizhiyil" from Kireedam, and "Aaluma Doluma" from Vedalam (2015).
+Additionally, an adapted Tamil version of the popular Odia song "Chhi Chhi Chhi Re Nani" and the gaana song "Stove Mela Kadai" were also featured in the film.
 (Note: Some of the songs were different in the film's theatrical versions in both India and overseas.
 For instance, in the jail fight sequence with Ajith, the song "Aadiyila Kaathadicha" was played in the overseas version, while the Indian version had the song "Stove Mela Kadai" being played in the same sequence.
 Similarly, During Jammy's (Arjun Das) entry sequence, the song "En Jodi Manja Kuruvi" is played in the overseas version, while in the Indian version, the sequence is soundtracked with the remix of the same song with lyrics from "Otha Rooba Tharen".)

 Legal issues

-After the film's release, musician Ilaiyaraaja filed a legal notice against Mythri Movie Makers, the film's production company for using his compositions—"Ilamai Idho Idho", "En Jodi Manja Kuruvi" and "Oththa Roova"—without obtaining his permission.
-Noting this violated Section 51 of the Copyright Act of India, he demanded ₹5 crore compensation, removal of the said songs and a written apology from the producers, for the commercial exploitation of his works.
+After the film's release, musician Ilaiyaraaja filed a legal notice against Mythri Movie Makers, the film's production company, for using his compositions—"Ilamai Idho Idho", "En Jodi Manja Kuruvi", and "Oththa Roova"—without obtaining his permission.
+Noting this violated Section 51 of the Copyright Act of India, he demanded ₹5 crore compensation, removal of the songs, and a written apology from the producers for the commercial exploitation of his works.
 Co-producer Y. Ravi Shankar retorted that they followed protocol by obtaining approval from the record labels of the songs since they are the rights holders.
 Despite this, in late May, Kasthuri Raja, director of Nattupura Pattu, announced his plans to sue the makers for using "Oththa Roova" without his permission.
-On early September, Ilaiyaraaja filed a case in the Madras High Court against the producers, and on 8 September, the court granted an interim injunction restraining the film from being exhibited with the disputed songs pending resolution of the case.
+In early September, Ilaiyaraaja filed a case in the Madras High Court against the producers, and on 8 September, the court granted an interim injunction restraining the film from being exhibited with the disputed songs pending resolution of the case.
+On 3 December, the suit was settled, with Mythri Movie Makers paying Ilayaraaja ₹50 lakh and removing the songs from the film.